KYang646/Pursuit-Core-iOS-ColorGuessingGameExercise/README.md

 ## Overview

+This is a re-do of an older assignment.

 The name of the game is generating and guessing random colors.

 Have the app generate and display a random color from RGB values.